Alessandro-Magrini/Medbetareg/README.md

+# Medbetareg

-Medbetareg is a R package containing the software for the method proposed in the article:
+R package implementing the methodology proposed in the article:

 A. Magrini, D. Luciani, F. M. Stefanini (2018).
-__Generalized Beta Regression to Elicit Conditional Distributions of Medical Variables__.
+__Generalized Beta regression to elicit conditional distributions of medical variables__.
 _Austrian Journal of Statistics_, 47(3). https://doi.org/10.17713/ajs.v47i3.629

-R (The R Project for Statistical Computing) need to be installed on your system for `Medbetareg` to work.
+R (The R Project for Statistical Computing) needs to be installed on your system in order to use the `Medbetareg` package.
 R can be downloaded from https://www.r-project.org/.

-To install `Medbetareg`, open the console of R and type:
+To install the `Medbetareg` package, open the console of R and type:
 ```
 install.packages("devtools")  ## do not run if package 'devtools' is already installed
 library(devtools)
 install_github("alessandromagrini/Medbetareg")
 ```

-For any requestor feedback, please write to <alessandro.magrini@unifi.it> (Alessandro Magrini)
+For any request or feedback, please write to <alessandro.magrini@unifi.it> (Alessandro Magrini)

 Below, you find the code to replicate the results in the article.
 _________________________________________________________________